Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

+which would also imply (\ref{eq:FR}).
+However, since the first circulation of our earliest unpublished notes~\cite{LiWinter-historic}, this conjecture has been subjected to serious scrutiny, and recently Fawzi and Fawzi~\cite{Fawzi2-CMI} have found an explicit counterexample by rigorous numerical computer calculations: there does not exists a map $\widehat{R}$ recovering $\sigma$, i.e.~$\widehat{R}T\sigma=\sigma$ and at the same time satisfying Eq.~(\ref{eq:KeWinter-I}).

 {\bf Discussion.}--- We have shown how Fawzi and Renner's recent breakthrough in the characterization of small quantum conditional mutual information has consequences for the faithfulness of squashed entanglement.
-We believe that the same approach can be used also to address the faithfulness of the multi-party squashed entanglement~\cite{Yang-et-al}, however technical issues remain, which are explained in Appendix B.
+We believe that the same approach can be used also to address the faithfulness of the multi-party squashed entanglement~\cite{Yang-et-al}, however technical issues remain, which are explained in the Appendix.

-The result of~\cite{FawziRenner} also finally clarifies the ``right'' robust version of quantum Markov chains, which are equivalently characterized by $I(A:B|E)\approx 0$ and by the existence of a recovery map such that $\rho^{AEB} \approx (\id_A\ox\widetilde{R})\rho^{AE}$, cf.~\cite[Prop.~35]{BertaSeshadreesanWilde}.
+The breakthrough of~\cite{FawziRenner}, and the subsequent results, also finally clarify the ``right'' robust version of quantum Markov chains, which are equivalently characterized by $I(A:B|E)\approx 0$ and by the existence of a recovery map such that $\rho^{AEB} \approx (\id_A\ox\widetilde{R})\rho^{AE}$, cf.~\cite[Prop.~35]{BertaSeshadreesanWilde}.
 For classical probability distributions, yet another way of expressing this is to say that there exists a Markov chain close to the given density, but this is not the case in the quantum analogue~\cite{IbinsonLindenWinter,antisymm}, at least if one wants to avoid introducing strong dimensional dependence.

 To conclude, looking back at the conjectures and theorems reviewed above, and contrasting them with the clear picture emerging from the classical case, we wish to suggest a target for further investigation, which takes us in a direction different from the conjecture (\ref{eq:SBW}) and its descendants.